douglashill/DynamicButtonStack/README.md

 😇 There is no private API use or interference with private subviews.

 ## Q & A

-### Does DynamicButtonStack support being laid out with constraints?

-🙅‍♀️ No. It must be measured using `sizeThatFits`.
-It does not supply an `intrinsicContentSize` because like with text, the intrinsic height depends on the width.

 ### Does DynamicButtonStack use modern layout API like constraints, UIStackView or SwiftUI?